khalid-hussain/shaheen/chap3.md

 The King replied, "Oh Queen!
 I'm not concerned about the tribute.
-I spend more on maintaining the border check post than the tribute I receive from Abul Hassan but his refusal to paying the tribute shows that he has confidence in his strength.
+I spend more on maintaining the border check post than the tribute I receive from Abul Hassan but his refusal to pay the tribute shows that he has confidence in his strength.
 Unfortunately, there is no other claimant to the throne of Granada.
 So far, more than our swords, the primary guarantee for our successes was the disunity among the Muslims."

-The Queen said, "Even if the Muslims of Granada have united, I don't think that they would raise their head against us.
-I am sure that they have not forgotten what happened to the rebels of Cordova, Toledo and Seville."
+The Queen said, "Even if the Muslims of Granada unite, I don't think that they would rise against us.
+I am sure that they have not forgotten what happened to the rebels of Cordova, Toledo, and Seville."

-The King said, "Queen, you are talking about those times when there was much infighting between the Hispanians, Berbers and Arab-Muslims.
+The King said, "Queen, you are talking about those times when there was much infighting between the Hispanians, Berbers, and Arab-Muslims.
 Our ancestors had worked extremely hard to take advantage of their disunity which helped them in capturing three regions of Spain.
 Otherwise, I am not ready to believe that had they been united as one like us, we could not have gained victory over